grimmbraten/spinning-jenny/README.md

 <br />

-<small>A cli package.json resolution assistant that helps you with those pesky yarn audit vulnerabilities.</small>
+A cli package.json resolution assistant that helps you with those pesky yarn audit vulnerabilities.

 ## Installation